-The shortest length of time that one of my client’s has been able to achieve for a new CE Certificate is 14 weeks (start to certificate in hand).
+The shortest length of time that one of my clients has been able to achieve for a new CE Certificate is 14 weeks (start to a certificate in hand).
 The actual review time was only a few weeks, but the company also needed to achieve ISO 13485 Certification.
-More realistic timeframes for review are 12-16 weeks for high-risk devices, but most Notified Bodies offer options for expedited reviews or dedicated on-site review of Design Dossiers and Technical Files.
+More realistic timeframes for review are 12-16 weeks for high-risk devices.
+Still, most Notified Bodies offer options for expedited reviews or dedicated on-site review of Design Dossiers and Technical Files.

 Are MEDDEVs required or optional for medical device CE Marking?

 The MEDDEVs are guidance documents written by competent authorities—not law.
-However, MHRA has taken an active role in drafting many of these guidance documents and the Notified Bodies under MHRA’s jurisdiction follow these guidance documents closely.
+However, MHRA has taken an active role in drafting many of these guidance documents, and the Notified Bodies under MHRA’s jurisdiction follow these guidance documents carefully.